Course Outline

 Format:

-From the list that is provided, choose 12 strategies that can be used to address the Content Descriptors/ Elaborations in ACARA: English in Early, Middle, and Upper Primary.
+• On CANVAS, a range of teaching strategies is provided, choose 12 strategies from what is given and describe how each strategy can be used to address the Content Descriptors/Elaborations in ACARA: English in Early, Middle, and Upper Primary.

-When assembling the portfolio that is to be 'Principal ready' and is organised according to one strategy per page, remember to: explain the purpose of each teaching strategy, outline the procedure required for its implementation, justify your choice of strategy according to how it can develop students' use of cueing systems and processing strategies in relation to the Australian Curriculum: English Learning Outcomes.
+• When assembling the portfolio (one strategy per page), remember to: include four (4) strategies each for reading and writing and oral language, explain the purpose of each strategy, the procedure to be adopted, provide a justification for choice that relates to how it can develop student’s use of cueing systems, and processing strategies (brain research) in relation to the Australian Curriculum: English Learning Outcomes.
+A comment is required on modifications for use with a range of learners.

 Criteria: